Commercial eel fishing

 Management of freshwater eel fisheries

 Commercial eel fishers must own annual catch entitlement (ACE) for freshwater eel fisheries.
-The amount of ACE available to them will depend on the total allowable commercial catch limit set by MPI for that year.
+The amount of ACE available to them will depend on the total allowable commercial catch limit we set for that year.

 Freshwater eels include: